tanabee/gas-codelab/docs/codelab.md

 ![save gmail messages to Spreadsheet](img/en/save-gmail-messages.png)

-You can see the messages data in Spreadsheet!
-Although, it is better that the first row is filled column name to understand these columns easier.
-Replace 4th row as below and run the script.
+You can see the messages data in the Spreadsheet!
+Although, it is better that the first row is filled with column names to understand these columns easier.
+Replace 4th row of the code as below and run the script.

 ```JavaScript
   var messages = [['Subject', 'From', 'To', 'Body', 'Date']];